Artwork Guidelines and Helpful Tips

 - Proofing has been completed

-Blurry or pixelted images can happen when you overly enlarge a file or if you start with a low-quality image from the internet.
+Blurry or pixelated images can happen when you overly enlarge a file or if you start with a low-quality image from the internet.
 While your photos and graphics may appear fine on-screen, the final printed product likely will not.
 This is because web-based images typically range from 72-96 dpi whereas print images require 300 dpi or greater for clarity.
 Watch an explainer video.

 To check the resolution of your existing image, complete the following steps: